suhock/php-dependency-injection/README.md

     ->run();

 /*
+ * Stack: Default, Admin
+ *
  * The container will search the Admin context then the Default context for
  * each dependency in the following class.
  */
 #[Context(MyContexts::Admin)]
 class AdminEditDefaultSettingsController {
+    /*
+     * Stack: Default, Admin
+     *
+     * Since no context is explicitly specified, the stack is inherited as-is
+     * from the class.
+     */
     public function __construct(
         /*
+         * Stack: Default, Admin
+         *
          * The container will resolve $settings using the Settings factory in
          * the Admin context, since Admin is at the top of the context stack.
          */
         private readonly Settings $settings,

         /*
+         * Stack: Default, Admin, Default
+         *
          * The container will resolve $defaultSettings using the Settings
          * factory in the Default context, since the attribute below will
          * place Default at the top of the context stack for this parameter.
          */
         #[Context(MyContexts::Default)]
         private readonly Settings $defaultSettings,

         /*
+         * Stack: Default, Admin
+         *
          * The container will first attempt to resolve $httpClient using the
          * Admin context.
 However, since HttpClient does not exist in the
          * the Admin context, the container will resolve it using the factory